 Adjusted net worth is defined as the market value of assets allocated to the covered business in excess of statutory policy reserves and other liabilities as at the valuation date.
-More specifically, adjusted net worth is the net asset value on the statutory balance sheet () plus the price fluctuation reserve, contingency reserves, general provision for loan losses, unallocated amount within policyholders' dividend reserves, unrealized gains or losses on held-to-maturity bonds, bonds backing policy reserves, subordinated debt, and unfunded pension liabilities, minus tax adjustments on the preceding eight items.
-It is made up of required capital and free surplus. () Unrealized foreign exchange gains or losses on investments in affiliates are included.
+More specifically, adjusted net worth is the net asset value on the statutory balance sheet (1) plus the price fluctuation reserve, contingency reserves, general provision for loan losses, unallocated amount within policyholders' dividend reserves, unrealized gains or losses on securities (2), subordinated debt, minus unfunded pension liabilities, intangible fixed assets, and tax adjustments on the preceding eight items.
+It is made up of required capital and free surplus.
+(1) Valuation and translation adjustments are excluded.